 Image courtesy hvactechday.com

-Eddie Childs is the Inbound Marketing Manager for Mediagistic.
+Eddie Childs is the Director of Digital Marketing Communications & Social Media at Mediagistic.
 His writing has been published by a range of websites and publications including Copypress.com, Jambase.com, NFLSoup.com, FootballNation.com, and Boating World, KnowAtlanta, Men’s Book, Cobb in Focus, TCL, Blush, Charged Electric Vehicles, Business to Business, and Catalyst magazines.
 Follow him on Twitter and connect with him on Linkedin.

 Featured image via Getty Images